-Your private key, on the other hand, is like a security code.
-You’re the only one who should know it.
-Otherwise, people will able to confirm transactions on your behalf.
-And without it, you won’t be able to confirm the transactions or withdraw money.
+On the other hand, your private key is like a security code.
+You are the only one who should know it.
+Otherwise, people will be able to confirm transactions on your behalf.
+And without it, you will not be able to confirm the transactions or withdraw money.

 Blockchain technology comes with a multitude of benefits, which can have a significant impact on the way businesses perform as well as on the satisfaction of their customers.

 All the information stored on the blockchain is permanent.
 No one can change it, and no one can remove it.
-This allows businesses and individuals to efficiently and easily trace all their transactions.
+This allows businesses and individuals to trace all their transactions efficiently and easily.

-But changing data on a blockchain isn’t impossible.
-It’s just very, very difficult.
+But changing data on a blockchain is not impossible.
+It is just very, very difficult.

-And while immutability sounds like an excellent idea (and often is), it also can cause several problems to a business.
+And while immutability sounds like an excellent idea (and often is), it also can cause several problems for a business.
 What if, by accident, sensitive data gets published on the blockchain?